 This is great for people who have trouble saving, as it basically takes the decision out of your hands.
 The Acorns debit card can save you money in other ways, too.
 There are no ATM or overdraft fees, and the card does not have a minimum balance requirement.

-Acorns costs $1, $2, or $3 a month depending on which tier you select.
-Acorns Core is the cheapest option and grants you access to all the basic features.
-The $2 tier is the Core package which includes extra tools to help you save for retirement.
-The final tier includes both of the cheaper packages, as well as access to additional exclusive features.
+Acorns cost $3 or $5 a month depending on which tier you select.
+Acorns Personal is the cheapest option and grants you access to all the basic features.
+The $5 tier is the Family package which includes extra tools to help you save for retirement and additional exclusive features.

 Best for: Tracking Expenses